 Donna Figurski 1:01:53

 Or he’s listening to a lot of TED Talks and things like that.
 So you know, the prisoner part has moved on a little bit.
 And the Me Time Stones have taken over a little bit.
-And, and I really think that it’s so important, even when you are inundated with every single minute taking care of someone that you do find some time for yourself, you know, just to decompress, you have to, reboot, you know.
+And, I think that it’s so important, even when you are inundated with every single minute taking care of someone that you do find some time for yourself, you know, just to decompress, you have to, reboot, you know.

 Bill Gasiamis 1:02:26

-I think that’s one of the most important things with anything like if you don’t do that it becomes a chore becomes difficult becomes something that you start to dislike or despise, and then that becomes resentment.
+I think that’s one of the most important things with anything if you don’t do that it becomes a chore becomes difficult becomes something that you start to dislike or despise, and then that becomes resentment.

 Bill Gasiamis 1:02:42

 And then it’s not useful.
-It’s not supportive, if you’ve chosen to hang around and be the caregiver.
+It’s not supportive if you’ve chosen to hang around and be the caregiver.
 Part of being a caregiver is caregiving for yourself.
 It’s not just for the other person, the caregiver role is about caring for self first and then the other person because if you don’t care for yourself, you can’t care for the other person.

 Donna Figurski 1:03:05